t-gabor/sunshade-control/README.md

 # sunshade-control
 [![Build][travis-image]][travis-url]

-An automatic weather aware sunshade control web app to be run on RPi, with Node.js.
+An automatic weather aware sunshade control web app to be run on a Raspberry Pi, with Node.js.

 # Somfy
 Earlier a remote supporting open/close commands was hooked up on the GPIO.